streamye/fractal-doc/self_testnet/account_management.rst

 .. _generate-account-label:

 generate account
 ^^^^^^^^^^^^^^^^^
 **WARNING**
 Remember your password.
-The password is used for encryption of Miner key and Account key.
+The password is used for encryption of ``miner key`` , ``account key`` and ``packer key``.
-Note that, **password is different from Keys** , and there are three kinds of keys:one is for mining and one is for account and one is for packer. packer key is not used for current time,it is for use later,ignore it.
+Note that, **password is different from keys** ,it is used to protect keys, so keys can be transfered in encryption, There are three kind of keys:one is for mining and one is for account and one is for packer.
+Packer key is not used for current time,it is used if you are packer,so just ignore it.

 If you forget your password ,you will not be able to get your money back ,mine block with your existing balance , or send transactions any more.